 Maximum A-weighted sound power levels for factory acceptance testing of network-supplied, rotating electrical machines in accordance with IS 15999 (Part 1)/IEC 60034-1, having methods of cooling according to IS 6362/IEC 60034-6 and degrees of protection according to IS/IEC 60034-5, and having the following characteristics:

-Standard design, either ac or dc, without additional special electrical, mechanical, or acoustical modifications intended to reduce the sound power level;
+Standard design, either a.c. or d.c., without additional special electrical, mechanical, or acoustical modifications intended to reduce the sound power level;

-Rated output from 1 kW (or kVA) up to and including 5 500 kW (or kVA) and
+Rated output from 1 kW (or kVA) up to and including 5 500 kW (or kVA); and

 Rated speed not greater than 3 750 min–1.

-1.2 Excluded are noise limits for ac motors supplied by converters.
+1.2 Excluded are noise limits for a.c. motors supplied by converters.
 For these conditions see Annex C for guidance.

 1.3 The object of this document is to determine maximum A-weighted sound power levels, LWA in decibels, dB, for airborne noise emitted by rotating electrical machines of standard design, as a function of power, speed and load, and to specify the method of measurement and the test conditions appropriate for the determination of the sound power level of the machines to provide a standardized evaluation of machine noise up to the maximum specified sound power levels.
 This document does not provide correction for the existence of tonal characteristics.